 We handle and store your personal information in line with data protection law.

 Who's responsible for keeping your personal information safe

-The national Citizens Advice charity and local Citizens Advice are both responsible for keeping your personal information safe and making sure we comply with data protection law.
+The national Citizens Advice charity and local Citizens Advice are both responsible for keeping your personal information safe and making sure we follow data protection law.
 This means we're a 'joint data controller' for your personal information.